 This is a closeup of my Canonflex R2000 with the Tele-Coupler R and 200mm lens mounted.
 You can see that my Tele-Coupler R is a little worn around the edges.

 This is the top of the Tele-Coupler R. It has the chrome ring of the new “R” mount introduced with the Canonflex.
 The knurled knob when loosened allowed the whole mount to rotate by 90 degrees to change picture orientation.

 The Tele-Coupler R has a built in filter mount which is shown removed from the Coupler.
 This mount has a 39mm thread cut into it.

 So that is my Tele-Coupler R. A little bit beaten up but a welcome addition to the Collection.
 However, let’s take a minute to finish the “Coupler” story.

-In January of 1961 Canon introduced the Mirror Box 2.
+In January of 1961 Canon introduced the Model 7 and the Mirror Box 2.
 Now remember, at this point the last camera in the Canon lineup was the Canonflex and the Model P before that.
-The Mirror Box 2 allowed lenses that formerly mounted on the Mirror Box 1 and the Tele-Coupler R to mount on existing rangefinders such as the Model P.

 But think about the confusion at that time.
 A couple of years after the introduction of the Canonflex Canon was still developing range finder cameras.
 SLR cameras were new and had not taken a large share of the market up to that point.
 Canon did not show dedication to the new system until introduction of the F series of cameras with the Canon FX later in 1964.
 All of the camera companies were cautious because to misjudge the market could spell the end of a company.